The best sales to shop today: Beats, Dyson, Macy's and more | CNN Underscored

 Zojirushi Home Bakery Virtuoso Plus Bread Maker ($278.93, originally $375; amazon.com)

 If you’ve dreamed of making your own bread at home, our pick for the best bread machine of 2021 makes it surprisingly easy.
-The Zojirushi Home Bakery Virtuoso Plus Breadmaker delivers airy, tasty bread, whether you’re making white, wheat or gluten-free.
+The Zojirushi Home Bakery Virtuoso Plus Bread Maker delivers airy, tasty bread, whether you’re making white, wheat or gluten-free.
 Right now you can score it for nearly $100 off at Amazon so you can impress your family and friends with fresh, delicious bread.

 Get a head start on Father’s Day with gifts from Nordstrom Rack, which has shirts, shorts, sandals and so much more for up to 55% off right now.
 Shop early and outfit your dad for summer at Nordstrom Rack — plus, if he loves hitting the back nine after work, golf gifts are up to 60% off.